microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/wopi/files/PutUserInfo.rst

     associated with a particular user, and should be passed back to Office Online in subsequent :ref:`CheckFileInfo` responses in the :term:`UserInfo` property.

+    The UserInfo string is provided in the body of the request, and has a maximum size of 1024 ASCII characters.

     Note that Office Online will only call this WOPI operation if the host sets the :term:`SupportsUserInfo` property to ``true`` in the :ref:`CheckFileInfo` response.